pchartrand/temperature-monitor/README.md

 coefficient thermistor (NTC) taken from a salvaged indoor/outdoor thermometer and a 5k6 resistor.

 The NTC and the resistor are connected in series, between the Arduino 5v reference voltage and the ground.
-A wire connected betweeen the NTC and the resistor is also connected to an analog input of the arduino.
+A wire connected a the junction of the NTC and the resistor is also connected to an analog input of the arduino.

 This circuit can be repeated to have more temperature sensors if desired.
 I chose to use two, one for indoor temperature, one for outdoor temperature.